 The Course on Human Rights aims at to create awareness among all categories of persons & to make aware the basic human rights valve so as to strengthening Human Rights culture in society.
 It is designed for give basic information about Human Rights its implementation problems of implementation & measures for its implementation etc. as well as National & International perspective of the rights & different categories of Human Rights.
-It focuses on basic issues of Human Rights & deals with evaluation of Human Rights, classification of Human Rights its implementational level.
+It focuses on basic issues of Human Rights & deals with evaluation of Human Rights, classification of Human Rights its implementation & special issues of violation of Human Rights at National & International level.